 There are a variety of property types to choose from when looking for real estate in Ottawa.
-There are 1,612 houses, 1 townhouses, and 473 condos for sale.
-For past listings, search our Ottawa sold listings and Ottawa expired listings The average listing price in Ottawa for all home types is $616,600, which is 29% higher than September 2017.
-The average list price differs significantly when broken down by home type.
-The average listing price of a house is $684,881, $199,000 for a townhouse, and $354,445 for a condo.
+There are 1,119 houses, 0 townhouses, and 376 condos for sale.
+For past listings, search our Ottawa sold listings and Ottawa expired listings The average listing price in Ottawa for all home types is $623,428, which is 38% higher than November 2017.
 There are many popular cities surrounding Ottawa, including Gatineau, Brockville, Cornwall, Kingston, Saint-Lazare, Vaudreuil-Dorion, Terrasse-Vaudreuil that offer a variety of home prices and unique areas to live.
-Ottawa also has many options for renters with 2,433 active rental listings and an average lease price of $2,569.
+Ottawa also has many options for renters with 1,794 active rental listings and an average lease price of $2,413.

 There are a variety of property types to choose from when looking for real estate in Ottawa.
 There are 1,157 houses, 0 townhouses, and 417 condos for sale.
 The average listing price in Ottawa for all home types is $531,027, which is 23% higher than January 2017.
 The average list price differs significantly when broken down by home type.
 The average listing price of a house is $554,435, $209,900 for a townhouse, and $340,368 for a condo.
 There are many popular cities surrounding Ottawa, including Gatineau, Brockville, Cornwall that offer a variety of home prices and unique areas to live.
 Ottawa also has many options for buyers with 1,796 active rental listings and an average lease price of $2,208.